-The vesting of RSUs is dependent on the level of achievement of the targets by the Corporation, based upon the weighted average return on shareholders' equity achieved over the three-year cycle.
-See the "Restricted Share Unit Plan" section.

-(3) Includes the restricted share units (RSUs) and the shares purchased under the permanent stock ownership incentive plan.
-The value was calculated using the weighted average trading price of the voting shares of Transat on the TSX for the five days preceding October 31, 2015, i.e. \$7.75.
+- (2) The vesting of RSUs is dependent on the level of achievement of the targets by the Corporation, based upon the weighted average return on shareholders' equity achieved over the three-year cycle.
+See the "Restricted Share Unit Plan" section - (3) Includes the restricted share units (RSUs) and the shares purchased under the permanent stock ownership incentive plan.
+The value was calculated using the weighted average trading price of the Voting Shares of Transat on the TSX for the five trading days preceding October 31, 2016, i.e. \$6.21. - (4) Options expiring on May 3, 2016 were maintained due to a trading blackout period.
+They shall expire ten (10) business days after the lifting of said blackout period.